bambooom/hello-world/C/README.md

 ```

 ### Do not use IDE
+The book said so, but for me it's kind of too hard to use unfamiliar editor.
+I will stick to vscode for now.
-The book said so, I will try to use vim although I'm really not good at it.
+Maybe I will try to use vim later as I'm really not good at it.

 ## Debugging intro (from ex4)
 Use `gdb` on Linux, use `lldb` on OSX.